Skip to content

 • High cholesterol

-• High blood sugar / diabetes
+• High blood sugar or diabetes

-• Smoking / tobacco exposure
+• Smoking or tobacco exposure

 • Physical inactivity

-• Chronic stress + poor sleep
+• Chronic stress and poor sleep

-• Excess body weight (especially around the waist)
+• Excess body weight, especially around the waist

 Practical Prevention Tips (Daily Habits)

-7. Limit alcohol: If you drink, keep it moderate and avoid binge patterns.
+If you drink, keep it moderate and avoid binge patterns.

 Screening Checklist: Know Your Numbers